Jamey Harris

 Jamey Harris (born June 14, 1971) is an American athlete and coach in track and field and cross-country.
 He is the 1998 USA national champion in the men's 1500 meters and finished fourth in the world in the men's mile at the 1998 Goodwill Games.
 Jamey Harris is currently Head Coach for Cross Country and Assistant Coach of Track and Field at Humboldt State University.

 Running career

 High school

-Jamey Harris attended Beaverton High School, where he was coached by Coach Jaxon LeDuc, and graduated in 1989.
+Jamey Harris attended Beaverton High School and graduated in 1989.
 He won the Oregon State OSAA Boys Cross Country Championships in 1988.
 At the 1989 Oregon state outdoor championships, Harris placed 5th in the 3000 meters (8:46.77) and 4th in the 1500 meters (4:00.40).
 Harris was also a member of Beaverton High School's state-record-setting 4x800 Relay team.

 Collegiate

 Harris graduated from California State University, Fresno in 1994, earning a degree in exercise science emphasizing biomechanics.
 While at Fresno, Harris won both the 1991 and 1992 Big West Conference Championships in the 1500 meters and was an All-American in indoor track & field in 1992 and 1994.
 In cross country, he won the Big West Conference Championship in 1991 and the Western Athletic Conference in 1992.

 Harris also competed in the 1990 IAAF World Cross Country Championships on the USA Junior Men's Team, and came in 104th place.